Coeliac disease is a lifelong condition where your immune system reacts to gluten, a protein found in wheat, rye and barley.

 - pearl barley

 Some people with coeliac disease are also sensitive to oats.
 This is because oats contain avenin, a protein that’s similar to gluten.
-However, most people with coeliac disease tolerate oats, although when a person is first diagnosed with the condition, they will be advised by their doctor to avoid oats for the first six months to allow their symptoms to improve.
+However, most people with coeliac disease tolerate oats.
+However when you're first diagnosed with the condition, your doctor will advise you to avoid oats for the first six months to allow your symptoms to improve.

 Even tiny amounts of gluten may cause people with coeliac disease to have symptoms in the short term and gut damage in the longer term.
 For this reason, it’s important that people with coeliac disease make sure that any gluten-free food they are preparing or eating doesn’t become contaminated with gluten.